Wings-of-summer/task/README.txt

-This application for registration tasks on the project.
+This application for registration tasks on the projects.